- Dress Code

 Our Dress Code

 Students, teachers, and staff are expected to dress in a manner that demonstrates they respect themselves and the learning environment.
 Clothing should be neat, clean, and appropriate for learning and weather conditions.
 It should not draw inappropriate attention to the wearer, nor disrupt the learning environment.
 If clothing or behavior is distracting to teachers or students, such clothing or behavior is unacceptable.
 Staff will determine when an individual student is in violation of the dress code.
-We have a supply of dress code clothing in the office.
-Students out of compliance are sent to the office to change and are changed back into their own clothing at the end of the day.

 The following would be considered in violation of the dress code: